In this section

 should be aware of situations involving young persons, whereby the patient may

-not want information of their condition relayed to their parent/guardian.
+not want information or details of their condition relayed to their parent/guardian.

 personal information for patients and staff is protected according to the RCH